CloudProcessing/WindowsPackageCombineHarvester/README.md

 ```
 This lists package bundles and creates a log without attempting removal.
 It can help you understand how software is organized and how many outdated package versions are installed.

-Removing outdated versions only is in most cases harmless operation.
+Removing outdated versions only is in most cases a harmless operation.

 If you are unsure about the consequences of the removal, create a full-system backup or disk image before proceeding.